Nicolò Lolli: Club career

-Born in Forlì, Emilia–Romagna region, Lolli started his career at Romagnol club Cesena.
-Lolli made his Serie A debut on 29 April 2012, as a substitute of Adrian Mutu, in the match against F.C.
+Born in Forlì, Emilia–Romagna region, Lolli started his career at Romagnol Club Cesena.
+Lolli made his Serie A debut on 29 April 2012 as a substitute for Adrian Mutu, in the match against F.C.
 Internazionale Milano.
 Lolli wore no.45 shirt that season.
-At the end of season Cesena relegated.
+At the end of the season, Cesena was relegated.

-Lolli played three games of 2012–13 Serie B season.
-That season he picked no.28 shirt previously owned by Yohan Benalouane.
+Lolli played three games in 2012–13 Serie B season.
+That season, he picked no.28 shirt previously owned by Yohan Benalouane.

 On 5 August 2013, he was signed by San Marino Calcio.
 The club also signed Saša Čičarević, Yago Del Piero (Cesena/Inter), Marco Paolini (Parma/Cesena) and Stefano Sensi from Cesena.
-San Marino finished as the 15th (out of 16th) of Group A of 2013–14 Lega Pro Prima Divisione.
-However, due to the merger of the two divisions of Lega Pro, the club did not relegate.
-That season Cesena also promoted to Serie A.
+San Marino finished as Group A's 15th (out of 16th) of the 2013–14 Lega Pro Prima Divisione.
+However, the club was not relegated due to the merger of the two divisions of Lega Pro.
+That season, Cesena was also promoted to Serie A.

-On 30 June 2014, the last day of 2013–14 financial year, Ravaglia, Lolli and Turchetta were sold to fellow Serie A club Parma, with Cascione, Traoré and Crialese moved to opposite direction.
+On 30 June 2014, the last day of the 2013–14 financial year, Ravaglia, Lolli, and Turchetta were sold to fellow Serie A club Parma, with Cascione, Traoré, and Crialese moved in the opposite direction.